influxdata/docs-v2/content/influxdb/cloud/query-data/execute-queries/query-sample-data.md

 weight: 10
 ---

-Use **InfluxDB Cloud** sample datasets for quick and easy access to let you explore and familiarize yourself with InfluxDB Cloud.
-Sample data allows you to use InfluxDB Cloud's features without requiring you to have your own data.
+Use **InfluxDB Cloud** sample datasets for quick and easy access to data that let you explore and familiarize yourself with InfluxDB Cloud.
+Sample data allows you to use InfluxDB Cloud's features without requiring you to have or use your own data.

 - [Add a sample data bucket](#add-a-sample-data-bucket)
 - [Explore sample data](#explore-demo-data)